 3. Get reading recommendations from IndyPL staff.

-Use your IndyPL Library card to login to Novelist Plus.
-On Novelist Plus you’ll find historical romance reading recommendations, read-alikes, series lists, reviews, and lists of award-winning historical romance books.
-Once you login with your IndyPL library card, choose the “Romance” category from the list on the left which includes choices like “Regency Rogues,” “Victorian Days,” “Men in Kilts,” and more.
-Click on a book to read a brief description, see a star rating, or choose “Check Availability” to see if the book is available to borrow from IndyPL.
+On Novelist Plus you’ll find reading recommendations, read-alikes, series lists, reviews, and lists of award-winning historical romance books.
+Once you login with your IndyPL library card, Once you login with your IndyPL library card, choose the “Christian fiction” category from the genre list on the left.
+Click on a book to read a brief description or see a star rating.
+Click “Check Availability” to see if the book is available to borrow from IndyPL.

 You are invited to join in one of our many in-person or online book discussions that take place several times each month.
 In our book discussion groups we read and talk about both fiction and non-fiction books.
 We express our opinions (both likes and dislikes!) with other avid readers in the city.

-• Date & Time: Monday, October 02, 6:30pm
+• Date & Time: Tuesday, February 04, 6:00pm

-• Location: Wayne Branch
+• Location: Eagle Branch

 Find a book discussion near you!

-• Date & Time: Monday, October 02, 6:30pm
+• Date & Time: Tuesday, February 04, 6:00pm

-• Location: Wayne Branch
+• Location: Eagle Branch

-Although chronologically, we are aware that the last two years have consisted of 24 months, physically and emotionally, we’re pretty sure that they have actually lasted 24 years.
-The fatigue seems longer-lasting, the winter weather feels darker and colder, and the stress of the pandemic has permeated every aspect of many of our lives.
 In hard times and in stressful times, reading does not solve all of our concerns and worries, but it can help.
 Here are some of the ways we are using books to get through this tough period.

 I just can’t focus…how am I supposed to read?